Expert Team: Initiative on Apex Court Appointments

 Since 2011, Al-Ali has implemented projects on and provided assistance to the large majority of constitutional reform initiatives in Arab countries.
 He is the author of The Struggle for Iraq’s Future, published by Yale University Press (2014) and of Arab Constitutionalism: The Coming Revolution, published by Cambridge University Press (2021).
 Al-Ali has taught Law at Sciences-Po (Paris) and at Princeton University.
 From 2019-2020, he was a fellow at the Berlin Institute of Advanced Studies.

-Sternford Moyo is the Chairman and Senior Partner of the law firm Scanlen and Holderness where he specialises in mining, corporate and commercial law.
-He is also President of the International Bar Association (IBA).
-Mr Moyo is the first IBA President of African descent in the history of the 74-year-old organisation.
+Sternford Moyo was the Chairman and Senior Partner of the law firm Scanlen and Holderness where he specialised in mining, corporate and commercial law.
+He was also President of the International Bar Association (IBA).
+Mr Moyo was the first IBA President of African descent in the history of the 74-year-old organisation.

 In 1990, Mr Moyo was selected by the United States Information Services to participate in a programme to familiarise young African leaders with the American legal system and its background.
 In 2004, he participated in a media advocacy course run by the University of Oxford.